Background pattern

 1. What is Neupogen and what is it used for

-Neupogen is a white blood cell growth factor (granulocyte colony-stimulating factor) and belongs to a group of medications called cytokines.
-Growth factors are proteins that are produced naturally in the body, but can also be obtained through biotechnology for use as medications.
-Neupogen acts by causing the bone marrow to produce more white blood cells.
+Neupogen is a white blood cell growth factor (granulocyte-colony stimulating factor) and belongs to a group of medicines called cytokines.
+Growth factors are proteins that are produced naturally in the body, but can also be made using biotechnology for use as medicines.
+Neupogen works by stimulating the bone marrow to produce more white blood cells.

-A reduction in the number of white blood cells (neutropenia) can occur for various reasons and makes your body less able to fight off infections.
+A reduction in the number of white blood cells (neutropenia) can occur due to various reasons and makes your body less able to fight infections.
 Neupogen stimulates the bone marrow to produce new white blood cells quickly.

 Neupogen can be used:

-• to increase the number of white blood cells after chemotherapy treatment to help prevent infections;
+• to increase the number of white blood cells after chemotherapy to help prevent infections;

 • to increase the number of white blood cells after a bone marrow transplant to help prevent infections;

-• before undergoing high-dose chemotherapy so that the bone marrow can produce more stem cells that can be collected and returned after treatment.
-These can be taken from yourself or a donor.
-The stem cells will then return to the bone marrow and produce white blood cells;
+• before receiving high-dose chemotherapy so that the bone marrow produces more stem cells that can be collected and given back to you after treatment.
+These stem cells can be collected from you or a donor.
+The stem cells will then return to the bone marrow and produce blood cells;

 • to increase the number of white blood cells if you have severe chronic neutropenia to help prevent infections;

-2. What you need to know before starting to use Neupogen
+2. What you need to know before you use Neupogen

 Do not use Neupogen